vijishmadhavan/Toon-Me/README.md

 -Best suited for Twitter profile pictures.
 Try photos below 550px.

--Best suited for portrait photos(below 550px)
+-Best suited for portrait photos in T-shirt/shirt (below 550px)

 -Check the below given example image, poses similar to the below image are more suitable for better results.